Germany may ban 'conversion therapies' for gays

 Conversion therapy, which can include hypnosis or electric shocks, is based on the belief that being lesbian, gay, bisexual or transgender is a curable mental illness.

-It is normally carried out by relatives, life coaches, therapists or religious counselors.
+It is normally carried out by relatives, life coaches, therapists or religious counsellors.

 “We have to convince parents to accept their children the way they are and we must take away the worries from young people to feel ashamed,” Spahn said.

-“That’s why in my view we need a strong message from the state and a legislation to protect homosexuals from pathologization, discrimination, stigmatism and therefore from suffering.”
+“That’s why in my view we need a strong message from the state and a legislation to protect homosexuals from pathologisation, discrimination, stigmatism and therefore from suffering.”

 In Germany, there are an estimated 1,000 attempts a year to change the sexual orientation of homosexuals, according to the Magnus Hirschfeld Foundation, a Berlin-based organization that fights discrimination.

-Spahn, a member of Chancellor Angela Merkel’s center-right Christian Democrats (CDU), pointed to two recent studies showing a ban was medically necessary and legally possible.
+Spahn, a member of Chancellor Angela Merkel’s centre-right Christian Democrats (CDU), pointed to two recent studies showing a ban was medically necessary and legally possible.

 One of the studies concluded that the sexual orientation of a human being could not be changed through therapy, and that such methods could harm the soul of patients.